Roasted Garlic Italian Couscous Salad

 And here’s another one to add to your list to make over and over again.
 My roasted garlic Italian couscous salad came about one evening when I was trying to clean the fridge and tie up all the loose ends in a neatly wrapped, meal prep friendly salad.

-  Said, ‘loose ends’ happened to be around because someone I know went a little (read: crazy) overboard in the produce aisle and cheese case at Costco and came back with what can only be described as the world largest log of fresh mozzarella and a box of cherry tomatoes bigger than one’s head.
-Things like this happen to people at Costco, I’ve noticed.
-Not that anything like this has ever happened to me before. 🙋🏻
+Said, ‘loose ends’ happened to be around because someone I know went a little overboard in the produce aisle and cheese case at Costco and came back with what can only be described as the world’s largest log of fresh mozzarella and box of cherry tomatoes.

 But since it happens to be the start of spring and summer potlucks and picnics, I think it’s the perfect time to introduce you to my happy outcome – Italian couscous salad with roasted garlic dressing.

 Ingredients for Italian Couscous Salad:

 - Tomatoes: The cherry tomatoes and garlic cloves get nice and roasted before we toss them in the pasta salad.